genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 Furthermore, the application performs *compound search by similarity of chemical structures*.
-If a Chebi structure of a compound is available in metainfo for both the input and target files, the `Tanimoto coefficient`_ for each structure is computed.
+If a Chebi structure of a compound is available in metainfo for both the input and target files, the `Tanimoto coefficient`_ between the structures is computed.
 This coefficient shows how many common structural features two chemical structures have based on their chemical fingerprints.
 The fingerprint is a 2D chemical structure converted so that presence of a particular structural feature is indicated.